Maple177/finetune_relation_extraction/README.md

 # Output

-- by default, best checkpoints of each run and predictions on dev / test will be saved under the directory /models/.
+- prediction files on dev / test will be saved under the directory /models/.
 - you can monitor the process of fine-tuning by checking the log under /logging/.
 - evaluation results on the validation set and the test set will be saved respectively under /scores/dev/ and /scores/test/.